 It is recommended that ectoparasitic treatment should continue for at least four weeks after the second negative monthly set of skin scrapings.

 Cats.
 The localised form of demodicosis in cats resolves spontaneously in most cases, whereas generalised demodicosis requires treatment.
-There is no registered product for use in cases of demodicosis in cats, but case studies have indicated that isoxazolines such as fluralaner and sarolaner may be effective.
-Lime sulphur dips performed with a 2% solution weekly for 4-6 weeks, have been reported to be effective.
+There is no registered product for use in cases of demodicosis in cats.
+Treatment with macrocyclic lactones, following the protocol recommended for dogs, or lime sulphur dips performed with a 2% solution weekly for 4-6 weeks, have been reported to be effective.